prestontasoff/ESPM_112L_24/Week_5/Week_5_walkthrough.md

 # Section 2: Preparing files for ESOMs

 Now, I've actually run the ESOMs already.
 (They take a really long time- best to do that before class.)
+You just need to gather a couple  of things.

+### Subsection 1: Grabbing all of the ESOM files and putting them in your home directory.

+You just need to copy the files over.
+(Only one person per group needs to do this, strictly speaking, though you all can if you like - the files aren't that large.
+Talk to me during lab if you're doing this.)

+`cp -r /class_data/[YOUR BABY]/esom_files ~`

+### Subsection 2: Generating `.cls` files

 What you're going to be doing next is to get a file from <a href=class.ggkbase.berkeley.edu>class.ggkbase.berkeley.edu</a> (in your browser, not on the terminal) that indicates which scaffolds correspond to each bin.

 Only one person per group will need to do this.